junxit/us-congress-bills-115/metadata.md

 - 2018-03-14 — Introduced in Senate
 - 2018-03-14 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S1736-1737)
+- 2018-03-20 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2018-03-20 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2018-03-20 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S1847)
+- 2018-03-20 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S1847)